This recipe takes oven Roasted Brussels Sprouts to the next level!

 About Brussels Sprouts with Bacon

-Years later, I went out to dinner with some friends and someone ordered roasted brussels sprouts as a shared appetizer.
-To be honest, I kind of thought it was a bit weird.
-But that day started my love affair with roasted brussels sprouts.
+Years later, I went out to dinner with some friends, and someone ordered roasted Brussels sprouts as a shared appetizer.
+To be honest, I thought it was a bit weird.
+But that day started my love affair with roasted Brussels sprouts.

-Most of the time I’ll simply toss the brussels sprouts with a couple of tablespoons of olive oil and season with salt and pepper.
+Most of the time, I'll toss the Brussels sprouts with a couple of tablespoons of olive oil and season with salt and pepper.